ElmoDFGD/ElmoRim/README.md

  - Launch the "ElmoRim" Executable in MO2

 ### Gameplay Guide

-With two notable exceptions, ElmoRim stays true to vanilla gameplay.
+ElmoRim stays true to vanilla gameplay.
 As such, anyone familiar with Skyrim should be able to jump right in and start playing.
+The three notable exceptions are:

 ***Skyrim Unbound***
  - ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.